 Recommended U.S. Quarter Units

 - You must have completed at least 4 semesters of college-level Spanish or the equivalent to be accepted into the program if looking to take courses in Spanish.

 - You are required to select at least 3 alternate courses in the event of their top choices conflicting on the timetable, course cancellations or registration issues.

 - Requests for sample syllabi can be made to the ISA Seville Program Manager.

-- Credits earned vary according to the policies of the your home institution.
-According to ISA policy and possible visa requirements, you must maintain full-time enrollment status, as determined by your home institutions, for the duration of the program.
+- Credits earned vary according to the policies of your home institution.
+According to ISA policy and possible visa requirements, you must maintain full-time enrollment status, as determined by their home institutions, for the duration of the program.